 Note: The Unified Arts Program is delivered slightly differently at Bristow Middle School where there are 6 rotations, each lasting for 30 days.
 The UA curriculum and the courses are identical to the other two middle schools with the only difference being that at Bristow, physical education and health are combined into one course of study called “Wellness.”
 Every student will be in a wellness rotation at any given time throughout the year.

 The middle school curriculum emphasizes understanding the creative process through the Visual Arts.
 To align with state and National Standards (NCAS) students focus on: Connecting/Exploring Culture through learning about concept and skill, Creating and developing skills through exploring art materials and techniques, Responding applying appropriate terms in critique and reflection and having Aesthetic Discourse while supporting one’s own judgement.

 The curriculum, which is currently being revised to align with NCAS, is grounded in inquiry, Assured Learning Experiences and specific vocabulary.

-Middle School students have the opportunity to experience such art processes as printmaking, drawing, painting, and using technology applications to make art, sculpture.
+Middle School students have the opportunity to experience such art processes as printmaking, drawing, painting, and using technology applications to make art, and creating three dimensional art.